Lessons from a Daffodil Garden

 Why?
 How?
 Her mind flooded with questions for how this could be.

-The Daffodil Garden is the handiwork of just one woman.
-A former Los Angeles High School art teacher, Gene Bauer and her husband still live on the property.
+The Daffodil Garden is the handiwork of one woman.
+A former Los Angeles High School art teacher, Gene Bauer, with her husband, still lives on the property.
 Their small home (rebuilt after having been destroyed by fire two times) fits perfectly into the scene in the midst of all the glory.

 This one woman, beginning in 1958, planted each daffodil bulb by hand, one at a time.
 No shortcuts.